Gaffle-GH/Int-C/README.md

 ## Installation (Getting Started)
-* Studio Visual Code (Download)
+* Studio Visual Code
   * https://code.visualstudio.com/

-* To Inport this Repository to your machine.
+* To import this Repository to your machine.
   * 1 .
 Access the Terminal
   * 2 .
 Follow these Commands
   * 3 .